dramaking/gulp-html/coding-guidlines.md

 ## IDs vs. Classes
 You should almost never need to use IDs.
 Broken behavior due to ID collisions are hard to track down and annoying.

-## Color Units
-When implementing feature styles, you should only be using color variables provided by colors.scss

 ## z-index Scale
 Please use the z-index scale defined by z-index.scss. $zIndex-1 to $zIndex-10 are provided.

-## Font Weight

 ## Componentizing
 Always look to abstract components.
 Using consistent style and the reuse of components across designs helps to improve this consistency at an implementation level.